Knowledge Hub

 What happens if a Calderbank offer is rejected or ignored?

-If you make a Calderbank offer and it’s rejected or ignored, it’s extremely likely the court will closely consider the other party’s conduct with either of these courses of action and it may ultimately have an effect on the costs order that the court makes if the matter proceeds to a full trial and the existence of the offer is disclosed at the end of the proceedings.
-Likewise, if you receive a Calderbank offer, it’s wise to give it due thought and respond with sufficient reasons as to why you believe it to be unreasonable or otherwise incapable of acceptance.
+If you make a Calderbank offer and it’s rejected or ignored, it’s extremely likely the court will closely consider the other party’s conduct with either of these courses of action and it may have an effect on the costs order that the court makes if the matter proceeds to a full trial and the existence of the offer is disclosed at the end of the proceedings.
+Likewise, if you receive a Calderbank offer, it’s wise to give it due thought and respond with full reasons as to why you believe it to be unreasonable or otherwise incapable of acceptance.

 Summary